-Hydrangeas like mostly shady spots but some varieties can take more sun.
+Hydrangeas like mostly shady spots, but some varieties can take more sun.
 The more sun your hydrangea gets, the more frequent watering that may be necessary to maintain the blooms and leaves.
-It’s wait to plant in the spring after spring frosts but before the hottest summer months have set in.
+Plant in the spring after spring frosts but before the hottest summer months have set in.
 The active growth period for hydrangeas is March through September.
-You may transplant established hydrangeas but it’s best to move the large specimens in the spring or the fall.
+You may transplant established hydrangeas, but it’s best to move the large specimens in spring or fall.

 Soil should be well draining and rich with organic matter, bark and peat moss.
-Try to avoid animal manure as they tend to be too high in nitrogen.
+Try to avoid animal manure as it tends to be too high in nitrogen.
 Well-aged manure is acceptable.
-Test your drainage before planting as it may require some amendments to improve drainage.
+Test your drainage before planting; it may require some amendments to improve drainage.
 If your soil is holding too much water, add sand or bark.
 If your soil is draining too quickly, add garden mulch or peat moss.

-Hydrangeas do like lots of water but it is possible to over water, especially will poor draining soil (see above).
+Hydrangeas like lots of water, but it is possible to overwater, especially with slow-draining soil.
 Hydrangeas don’t like to have their roots sitting in water.
 Signs of too much water are brown leaf edges and leaf drop.
 Signs of not enough water are droopy leaves that perk up within a half hour of watering.
 Drip irrigation is usually successful.

-Slugs and snails like certain hydrangeas and can be stopped dead in their tracks with slug & snail bait.
+Slugs and snails like certain hydrangeas but can be stopped with slug and snail bait.
 Powdery mildew and black spot occur in shady locations when the hydrangea gets poor air circulation.
-Keep overgrown plants a good distance away from the base on the plants and discard any leaves with traces of mildew or fungus.
+Discard any leaves with traces of mildew or fungus.
 Rust spots occur with too much direct sunlight after overhead watering.
-It’s best to water in early morning or late afternoon at the base of the plant
+Water in early morning or late afternoon at the base of the plant

-We recommend a balanced time-released fertilizer be used a few times a year — spring and early fall.
-It is not always necessary to fertilize as most hydrangeas bloom better if a little starved.
-When hydrangeas form buds and begin to bloom, yellowing leaves in the center of the plant is a sign that they need some fast acting fertilizer.
+Use a balanced time-released fertilizer a few times a year — spring and early fall.
+It is not always necessary to fertilize; most hydrangeas bloom better if a little starved.
+After hydrangeas form buds and begin to bloom, yellowing leaves in the center of the plant is a sign that they need some fast-acting fertilizer.
 If you’re wanting blue and purple blooms, be sure that you use a fertilizer that is low in phosphate.
-Phosphate limits the plants ability to absorb the aluminum.
+Phosphate limits the plants' ability to absorb aluminum.

-hydrangeas (except white ones) are at least a little bit pH sensitive.
+Hydrangeas (with the exception of white ones) are at least a little bit pH sensitive.
 In acidic soil conditions (less than 6 on the pH scale) with available aluminum, you will tend to have blue and purple blooms.
-It’s the aluminum in the soil that will change the pigments in the blooms to blue and purple.
-The soil conditions need to be acidic for the plant to absorb the aluminum.
-To increase the acidity, amend your soil with aluminum sulfate (established plants only), coffee grounds, rusty nails and coins, or conifer needles.
+It’s the aluminum in the soil that changes the pigments in the blooms to blue and purple.
+Soil needs to be acidic for the plant to absorb the aluminum.
+To increase acidity, amend your soil with aluminum sulfate (established plants only), coffee grounds, rusty nails and coins, or conifer needles.
 In neutral soils (6 to 7.5), hydrangeas tend to have red and pink blooms.
 To increase the alkalinity in soil, add garden lime or super phosphate.

 Hydrangeas don’t dry well when freshly flowering.
-It’s best to wait about six to eight weeks after blooming until the head has a papery.
+It’s best to wait about six to eight weeks after blooming until the head has a papery appearance.
 Cut in the morning and be sure to remove all leaves from the stem.
 You may hang the cut bloom upside down or in a vase with just a few inches of water.
-Keep the blooms out of the sun in a well circulated area.
+Keep the blooms out of the sun in a well-circulated area.
 Once dried, the hydrangea can be sprayed with floral spray paint for deeper colors.

 When to prune is mostly a matter of convenience.
 We have pruned both in the fall and early spring and had good results either way.
-It does seem that the later and the more harshly you prune that fewer flower blooms can be expected the next season.
+It does seem that the later and the more harshly you prune, the fewer flower blooms can be expected the next season.
 This is because most hydrangeas bloom on "old" wood.
-With young plants, be sure to prune enough growth to form them into a good "shape” and no more.
-The Paniculata and Arborescens varieties bloom on new wood so you may cut them for size in the spring or fall.
+With young plants, be sure to prune enough growth to form them into a good shape and no more.
+The 'Paniculata' and 'Arborescens' varieties bloom on new wood, so you may cut them for size in the spring or fall.